'Finding Neverland' gets its hook into Broadway

-NEW YORK "Finding Neverland," Hollywood film producer Harvey Weinstein's musical about the story behind the creation of "Peter Pan," debuted on Broadway but critics found the production "overstuffed" and said it failed to take flight.
+NEW YORK, April 16 "Finding Neverland," Hollywood film producer Harvey Weinstein's musical about the story behind the creation of "Peter Pan," debuted on Broadway but critics found the production "overstuffed" and said it failed to take flight.

 The show, which opened on Wednesday night at the Lunt-Fontanne Theatre, follows the friendship of Scottish playwright J.M.
 Barrie and the British family that inspired his story about a boy who could fly and who never wants to grow up.